Vinai Kumar Saxena: Lieutenant Governorships (2022- present)

+Lieutenant Governor of Delhi (2022 - 2026)

 On 23 May 2022, Saxena was appointed the Lieutenant Governor of National Capital Territory of Delhi by the President of India, becoming the maiden corporate individual ever selected for a gubernatorial post.
 He succeeded Anil Baijal for the post, who was in office since 2016.
 In 2023, National Green Tribunal appointed Saxena as chairperson of a high-level committee on the Yamuna Rejuvenation Project, which is a part of Namami Gange Programme, but the appointment was stayed by an order of the Supreme Court of India in July of the same year.

 On 20 February 2025, Saxena administered the oath of office to the newly elected CM of Delhi, Rekha Gupta, at the oath ceremony hosted in Ramlila Maidan.